CosmosDB/labs/technical_deep_dive/02-creating_multi_partition_solution.md

 1. Observe the results of the application's execution.

     > The timestamp on these IoT records is based on the time when the record was created.
 We submit the records as soon as they are created so there's very little latency between the client and server timestamp.
 Most of the records being submitted will be within the same minute so they share the same **SubmitMinute** partition key.
 This will cause a hot partition key and can constraint throughput.
+In this context, a hot partition key refers to when requests to the same partition key exceed the provisioned throughput and are rate-limited.
+A hot partition key causes high volumes of data to be stored within the same partition.
+Such uneven distribution is inefficient.
 In this demo, you should expect a total time of >20 seconds.

     ```sh
     ---------------------------------------------------------------------